keyko-io/web3-monitoring-schemas/README.md

 The AVRO implementation of the schemas can be found in the **src/main/resources/avro/** folder.
 This are the schemas implemented:

+* AlertRecord.avsc
+* BlockDetailsRecord.avsc
+* BlockRecord.avsc
+* EventBlockRecord.avsc
+* EventDetailsRecord.avsc
+* EventRecord.avsc
+* NumberParameter.avsc
+* StringParameter.avsc
-* AlertEvent.avsc
+* TransactionDetailsRecord.avsc
-* BlockEvent.avsc
+* TransactionRecord.avsc
-* ContractEvent.avsc
+* ViewBlockRecord.avsc
-* EventBlock.avsc
+* ViewDetailsRecord.avsc
-* TransactionEvent.avsc
+* ViewRecord.avsc